SSH root access for NSX-T appliance fails with "Access Denied"

 Note:

-PermitRootLogin prohibit-password may not be commented out in some cases, but will require the same workaround above to allow root SSH login.
+PermitRootLogin prohibit-password may not be commented out in some cases, but it will require the same workaround above to allow root SSH login, or it will require restarting the SSH service.